Nightwatch/nightwatch/README.md

 Please note that all listed features may not be implemented yet.
 This list mainly serves as a roadmap.

+## Contact Us

+Want to talk about my bot, have questions about it, or just want to chat?

+Come visit [my Discord server](https://invite.gg/welounge).
+I'd be happy to talk to you.

+See the bot in action, test it out, see what it can do for you.

+## Donate

+If you appreciate what we do and want to support the development of this project, please consider donating. https://liberapay.com/ihaxjoker/donate

+If you would like to support us without spending money, give the repo a star.
+We value those as well!

+Whether you donate or star, we appreciate your support.

 ## Background

 Nightwatch started as a tiny bot for a single Discord server.
 Over the years, it has transformed and scaled to work in any server.
 It has been through several rewrites, and has evolved in performance, functionality, and design.